-The average gymnast has been jumping for over ten years but has never strength trained with weights.
-Put that gymnast on a basic strength program of squats, deadlifts and hip thrusts and her jumps will increase rapidly.
+The average gymnast has been jumping for over ten years but has never done strength training with weights.
+Put that gymnast on a basic program of squats, deadlifts and hip thrusts and her jumps will increase rapidly.

 Just for a moment, think of the body as a racing car.
 To get your car to go fast, you need good driving skills and a powerful engine.
-The ability to do specific AGG jumps are the driving skills of the pilot.
-Lifting weights in the gym will improve your engine.
+When you train your AGG jumps you are working on you driving skills.
+When you lift weights in the gym, you improve your engine.

 Most coaches are too scared of weight training, have no experience with it or fear that the girls will get “too big.”

 The only way a gymnast will get “big” is by consuming more calories than what she burns.
-If you think muscles grow out of thin air, you are wrong.
+Muscles don’t grow out of thin air.

 Growing muscles requires a caloric surplus, mainly from protein.
 If you start weight training and you don’t eat more than necessary, you won’t be looking like a man anytime soon.
 Or Ever.

 Where should you start?
 For beginners, I like the 80-20 rule: focus on what will give you 80% of the results and forget the rest.